The muscular system consists of various types of muscle that each play a crucial role in the function of the body.

 11. Temperature regulation

 Maintaining normal body temperature is an important function of the muscular system.
-Almost
+Almost 85 percent of the heat a person generates in their body comes from contracting muscles.

 When body heat falls below optimal levels, the skeletal muscles increase their activity to make heat.
 Shivering is one example of this mechanism.
 Muscles in the blood vessels also contract to maintain body heat.